-Our podcasts also appear in the podcasts section of the iTunes store.
+Our podcasts are also available free in the podcasts section of the iTunes store.

 Embedded Audio Player

 If you wish to share our audio, you can add it to your own website by using our Embedded Audio Player.
-Audio items which are available to share will have an 'Embed' link beneath the title.
-This link will give you a piece of code which you can paste into your webpage, which will then display a small audio player.
+On the audio item's page, click the Embed button.
+This will give you a small piece of code which you can add to your website.